spencertipping/bipolar/heavy/inside.md

 Diwali is where Michael starts to give up, which I think is the defining characteristic of severe depression.
 Once Carol turns him down he can't decide whether he wants to be a good person or not.
 He tries to kiss Pam not because it makes any sense (especially in context), but because he's trying to remind himself that any worthwhile life exists.
 I think anyone in this emotional state is a nontrivial suicide risk.

 Scott's Tots is quite possibly the most depressing thing I've ever seen on television -- if you can't watch it, [you're not alone](https://reddit.com/r/cantwatchscottstots).
-The reason I picked this clip is that it so accurately captures the hopelessness, guilt, and fear that accompany severe depression.
-Michael's fate is sealed from the beginning; all that's left is for him to face the music, all of which hurts other people and is his fault.
+I picked this clip because it so accurately captures the hopelessness, guilt, and fear that accompany severe depression.
+Michael's fate is sealed from the beginning; all that's left is for him to face the music, all of which hurts other people and is entirely his fault.

 If you imagine Scott's Tots not as students but as Michael Scott being a failure of a parent (and living with it for the rest of his life), it's probably pretty clear why most people wouldn't survive this situation.
 Depression paints a similar picture where all of your past virtues work against you: _I've been living a lie and once my kids find out who I am, they'll be horrified_ -- that kind of thing.
 Depression is hard to shake off, just as it would be hard for Michael Scott to walk out of Scott's Tots and live a normal life, even if he suspected it to be materially false.
 It just happened and he just experienced it; that emotional state is still there.
 Conscious reasoning isn't very well equipped to dislodge something so visceral (although lithium helps tremendously).